selhabAhmedyakoub/selhabAhmedyakoub/README.md

 I'm **Selhab Ahmed Yakoub**, a passionate **Frontend Developer** currently based in **Germany**, pursuing a degree in **Digital Production Engineering**.
 Alongside my studies, I’m working **part-time as a Software Developer** at **Fraunhofer IOSB-INA**, where I contribute to digitalization and network-related projects.

-- 🔭 **Currently working on:** Frontend apps and network systems at Fraunhofer IOSB-INA
+- 🔭 **Currently working on:** Frontend apps and wireless network systems at Fraunhofer IOSB-INA
-- 🌱 **Learning:** Vue.js & advanced TypeScript patterns
+- 🌱 **Learning:** Vue.js & Angular
-- 💼 **Open to:** Roles and collaborations in digital engineering and smart industry projects
+- 💼 **Open to:** Roles and collaborations in digital production and smart industry projects
 - 📫 **Reach me at:** [selhabahmedyakoub@gmail.com](mailto:selhabahmedyakoub@gmail.com)

 ---